calaldees/TeachProgramming/book/preface.md

 My hope is that computing teachers can use this book as an idea/inspiration factory as a catalyst for their own teaching.
 Some of the concepts will resonate, some may not.
 Rather than prescribing doctrine; It is up to the reader to integrate the useful concepts into their own pallet of teaching.

+## Against the advice in this book

+Reality

+Scale.
+Most teachers are not as skilled or experienced Must be done to 10,000's of students

+NCCE Resources

+I don't know how to teach computing in every context.
+Again; I hope this a catalyst

 ## A future we know nothing about

 My mum was beside herself with tears.
 My spelling and handwriting were considered 'sub standard' when I was young.
 She worried about how I would ever be employed.
 She worried for my future.
 I said "Don't worry mum, I'll just use a spell checker" and she snapped "There wont always be a -king spell checker".
 Fast forward to the future workplace, there is always a spell checker.